khulnasoft/integrations-core/azure_iot_edge/README.md

 ### Installation

-The Azure IoT Edge check is included in the [Datadog Agent][2] package.
+The Azure IoT Edge check is included in the [Khulnasoft Agent][2] package.

 No additional installation is needed on your device.